 5. Ensure Data Subject Rights

 What: Data subjects have rights to access, rectification, erasure, restriction, portability, and objection (Art.
-15-21 GDPR).
-You must be able to fulfil these within one month.
+15–21 GDPR).

 6. Create a Deletion Concept

-What: Personal data may only be stored as long as the purpose requires (Art.
+What: Personal data may only be stored for as long as the purpose requires (Art.
 5(1)(e) GDPR).
-Define concrete deletion periods for each data category.

 7. Involve the Data Protection Officer (DPO)

 What: For high-risk processing or a DPIA, the DPO must be involved.
-Inform them early about the project.

 8. Define Technical and Organisational Measures (TOMs)